 4. Safety: Both Tangerine and motusbank are insured by Canada Deposit Insurance Corporation (CDIC) and your deposits are protected by up to $100,000 per category.

 5. Promotions: Tangerine has a referral program that pays you up to $50 for each friend who signs up for their products using your Orange Key Code.
 You can refer up to three friends per year. motusbank does not have a referral program.

 6. Mobile App: Tangerine and motusbank both have a mobile app that is available on iOS and Android devices.
 You can use their mobile apps to deposit cheques.

 7. Coverage: Tangerine is available in all provinces whereas some of motusbank’s products are not available to residents of Quebec.

-Canadians who do a lot of Interac e-Transfers would enjoy banking with either motusbank or Tangerine (FREE).
-Tangerine pays a higher rate on chequing balances (0.65% vs 0.50%).
+Canadians who do a lot of Interac e-Transfers would enjoy banking with either motusbank or Tangerine (both free).

 I like that Tangerine clients can use Scotiabank’s ATMs in Canada and elsewhere for free.
 Also, Tangerine offers a bit more varied financial products/services so you can easily use them as your only bank.